ock666/Serpentcoin/README.md

 The blockchain can be interacted with using either Postman or simple cURL commands to send POST/GET requests to the API to either:

 ```
 1. Mine a block /mine 					\\ GET
 2. Submit a new transaction /transactions/new 		// POST
 3. Request the blockchain history /chain 		\\ GET
 4. Register a new node /nodes/register 			// POST
 5. Resolve chain data /nodes/resolve 			\\ GET
+6. Recieve mined blocks from other nodes /broadcast 	//POST
 ```

 install the requirements with